-Being respectful also just means taking into account that this is shared space and community of people.
-All of your actions have impact on other people.
-For example, you leave a mess you have created a problem somebody else has to take care of.
+Being respectful also just means taking into account that this is a shared space and a community of people.
+All of your actions have an impact on other people.
+For example, if you leave a mess you have created a problem somebody else has to take care of.

 Safety and Respect go hand-in-hand

-If a member exhibits a pattern of being unsafe with themselves or others they will be uninvited to be in the space.
-AMT works a lot on trust.
+If a member exhibits a pattern of being unsafe with themselves or others, they will be uninvited to be in the space.
+ACE works a lot on trust.
 If we can’t trust you to be safe, you can’t be here.

 It is okay to ask for help!

-Just hop on the slack channel or discuss emailing list and ask for help learning the thing.
+Just hop on the Slack channel and ask for help learning the thing.